Lightstreamer/helm-charts/DEPLOYMENT.md

         value: 9999
 ```

-See the [`management.jmx.rmiConnector`](README.md#managementjmxrmiconnector) section of the _Lightstreamer Helm Chart specification_ for full details about other configurable RMI connector settings.
+See the [`management.jmx.rmiConnector`](README.md#managementjmxrmiconnector) section of the _Lightstreamer Helm Chart specification_ for full details about other configurable RMI Connector settings.

 ##### TLS/SSL